Native American Indian Spa Treatments

 Native American Influence

-At the heart of Moss Spa’s wellness focus is the integration of ancient wisdom with modern spa treatments and services.
+At the heart of Moss Spa’s wellness focus is integrating ancient wisdom with modern spa treatments and services.
 The spa incorporates centuries-old therapies and traditions into spa treatments to provide a deep level of holistic healing.
 In fact, one of Moss Spa’s signature services, the 90-day Total Body Transformation Program, ends with an ancient Native American ceremony: the butterfly release ritual.
 The 90-day program is designed to offer real tools and solutions to help anyone reach their wellness goals.
 It includes three months of unlimited yoga classes, nine acupuncture treatments, and six massage therapy sessions.
-Upon completion of the program, participants perform a butterfly release ritual to celebrate the culmination of three months of transformation.
-As the butterfly release legend goes, after whispering your innermost wishes to the butterfly, it carries them up to the heavens to be granted.
-“I chose to include a butterfly release ritual in the 90-day Transformation Program because I think that butterflies are a symbol for Moss as a spa,” says Tara.
-“Butterflies represent transformation and that is what Moss is all about.
-Above all, Moss Spa is a place to recuperate, relax and transform into the best person you can be.”

 Mii Amo